 The Espimon continue their search.
 Their code crackers wouldn’t be aware of the ambush either.
 They most likely don’t even know where their Digimon are.
 The only thing the code crackers see are crude pixel images on simple LCD screens.
 But the police have more advanced tech than the rudimentary Digimon Docks the code crackers use.
 Satsuki can see everything through the eyes of her Digimon.

 “How dare you?!
 How dare you code crackers come here?”
-Her warning rings before the communications are jammed.
+Her warning rings.
 The Commandramon stand up, and the Espimons find themselves surrounded.

 Commandramon (child, cyborg, virus type) are standard issue for the DigiPolice.
 They look like dragon men.
 They wear helmets and body armor with the word “Police” written on them.
 Each Commandramon carries an assault rifle.
 Commandramon’s skin emits an electronic camouflage that lets them blend into their surroundings.
 This allows them to approach undetected.
 All that was left to do was to make the arrests.